 Climate risk, or the risks driven by climate change, is also managed under the Policies and Procedures of the Parent Bank.
-Climate risk is recognised by the MUFG Group as one of the top systemic risks faced by the Group and impacts, amongst others; credit, operational, legal / compliance and reputational risks.
+Climate risk is recognised by Mitsubishi UFJ Financial Group, Inc (MUFG Group) as one of the top systemic risks faced by the MUFG Group and impacts, amongst others; credit, operational, legal / compliance and reputational risks.
 The Policies and Procedures pertaining to Climate Risk are driven by the MUFG Group Purpose: "Committed to empowering a brighter future" and the Carbon Neutrality Declaration to be carbon neutral by 2050.
 To achieve this, and ultimately manage the risks associated with climate change, the Group has 4 key strategies: